-All sites in the sample were visited by one observer for a period of one hour.
-Upon arriving at a site, the observer determined whether observations were possible at the site.
-If observations were not possible (e.g., due to construction), the observer proceeded to the alternate site.
-Otherwise, the observer completed the site description form and then moved to their observation position near the traffic control device.
+All sites in the sample were visited by either one observer (daytime survey) or a pair of observers (nighttime survey) for a period of one hour.
+Upon arriving at a site, the observer(s) determined whether observations were possible at the site.
+If observations were not possible (e.g., due to construction), the observer(s) proceeded to the alternate site.
+Otherwise, the observer(s) completed the site description form and then moved to their observation position near the traffic control device.
 Observers were instructed to observe only vehicles in the lane immediately adjacent to the curb, regardless of the number of lanes present.
+For the nighttime observation, one observer used night-vision goggles and a infrared spotlight to visually assess belt use and other characteristics, calling this information out to the second observer who recorded these data in a PDA.
+(Note that for some sites, a paper and pencil method was used because not enough PDAs were available for all observers due to the overlapping data collection times for the two survey waves.
+In these cases, data were entered into an electronic format by the researchers.)